Catalina Island and Cabo San Lucas FoxRVTravel from our cruise ship.

 Welcome to Avalon.

 I will answer these questions in another blog post when I describe my successful leak repair.
-To let the cat out of the bag early, I had not repaired the leak, but the RV survived and I am still trying to fix the leak.
+To let the cat out of the bag early, I hadn’t repaired the leak, but the RV survived, and I am still trying to fix it.
 I may know by the end of today if my new repairs have finally stopped the water from coming through the roof.
 I sure hope so.

 Catalina Island and Cabo San Lucas